HIPAA Administrative Safeguards

 During employment, access should change when roles change.
 If an employee moves from a billing function to a clinical function, their billing system access should be revoked immediately and clinical system access should be granted.
 If an employee is promoted to a supervisory role, their access should be updated to match their new responsibilities.
 If an employee is put on administrative leave or medical leave, their access should be suspended.
 This requires an active process where IT and management are communicating about workforce changes and translating those changes into access changes.

 During termination, access must be revoked immediately.
-This is a frequently cited compliance failure: employees who are terminated or who resign should lose access on the day of termination, not two weeks later, not after they transfer their work, immediately.
+This is a frequently cited compliance failure: employees who are terminated or who resign should lose access on the day of termination, not two weeks later, not after they transfer their work — immediately.
+The HHS Wall of Shame includes multiple cases where former employees accessed patient records weeks after separation.
 Organizations that don't terminate access immediately have former employees still able to access patient data weeks after they've left the organization.
 This is indefensible during an audit.

 Authorization: Role-Based Access Definitions

-Authorization means defining what each role is allowed to do in patient data systems.
-Role-based access control is the standard approach.
+Role-based access control is the standard approach for meeting HIPAA authorization requirements, and it eliminates the chaos of individual access configurations.
 Define roles like "oncology clinician," "billing staff," "IT administrator," "nursing supervisor," then assign access permissions to each role, then assign staff to roles.
 People don't get individual access configurations.
 They're assigned to a role and inherit that role's access.

-Permissions should follow the principle of least privilege—each role gets the minimum access needed to perform their job and nothing more.
+Permissions follow the principle of least privilege — each role gets the minimum access needed to perform their job and nothing more.
 A clinician can view and edit their own patients' records, but not other providers' patients or the entire hospital database.
 A billing clerk can view billing information and patient demographics but not clinical diagnoses.
 An IT administrator might have broad system access but that access is logged and monitored.
 The goal is preventing over-sharing and limiting damage if someone's account is compromised.
+According to the Verizon 2024 DBIR, privilege misuse accounts for 11% of healthcare data breaches — making least-privilege enforcement a measurably impactful control.

-Role definitions should be periodic reviewed—ideally annually—to ensure they still accurately represent how the job is actually performed and that permissions are appropriate for that job.
+Role definitions should be reviewed annually to ensure they still accurately represent how the job is actually performed and that permissions are appropriate.
 When job functions change or new role requirements emerge, role definitions should be updated.
 When a department reorganizes, roles might change.
 When a new clinical specialty is added, a new role might be created.

 Documentation is critical and auditors expect it.
 You need documented definitions of each role and what systems and data each role has access to.
 When an auditor asks "why does this person have access to this system?" you should be able to show the job description and role definition and say "because this person is assigned to this role and this role needs this access to perform their job function."
 That documented trail justifies the access decision.